AlexRed/ozio/README.md

 ==
 ☒ ③ → OzioGallery v3 for Joomla! v2.5  ✞
 ==
-☺ ④ → OzioGallery v5 for Joomla! v3
+☒ ④ → OzioGallery v5 for Joomla! v3  ✞
+==
+☺ ⑥ → OzioGallery v6 for Joomla! v4
 ==